onshape-public/api-generator/README.md

 The most up-to-date version of the spec can always be found [here](https://github.com/onshape-public/api-generator/releases/latest).

+## Downloading a new API definition
+The API definition should be downloaded with the downloadApiDefinition grunt task, which can be run with:
+`grunt downloadApiDefinition`
+By defualt, this will place the downloaded file in the api_data folder with the name "apiData.json".

+## Running the parser
+To run the parser, update and run "python api_parser/json_to_openapi_2_0.py".
+So far, this command doesn't take command line arguments and you will therefore need to change the hardcoded values under the 'if __name__=="__main__": ' section at the end.
+There are a number of possible

 ## Adding a new auto-generating client
 This repo is responsible for kicking off the auto-generation of all dependent repos.
 When a new version of Onshape is released, the following happens: